ekrell/AI_Robots_multiAgent/documentation/qcoordPlanV1.md

 This document describes basic ideas for implementing an algorithm that allows a single UAV to constantly reposition itself to keep multiple surface vehicles in view.

+### Plain English Overview

+VERY MUCH a work in progress..

+Multiple USVs are at work and their mobility is provided by a 'Waypoint' actuator.
+Each USV has a current position and a target position (next Waypoint).
+A single UAV is responsible for keeping all of the USVs in camera view.
+The UAV does not have to do any image analysis because the USV broadcasts its current and target position.

+Goals: Maximize USVs being in camera view.
+Minimize communication.

+Proposed architecture: A subsumption model whose layers handle various aspects of the behavior.

+*Level -1: Choose USVs:*

+Relies on: USV positions, USV target positions.

+Affects: Internal data structures.

+While the goal is to keep all in view, that might not be possible if sufficiently separate directions.
+Checks the geometry of USV positions, USV targets positions, and camera specifications.
+Could have parameters for the user to set thresholds.
+Should you give up entirely?
+Should you follow those that are going in general same direction?
+Etc.

+*Level 0: Follow USVs:*

+Relies on: USV positions.

+Affects: Waypoint actuator, Velocity Actuator.

+UAV computes the centroid of the USVs and sets its waypoint for that centroid.
+In order to follow behind at some distance X, the speed is constantly affected by distance from X.
+When UAV is outside X, the speed increases (up to MAX_SPEED) as it gets further and decreases as it gets closer.
+When UAV is inside X, the speed slows as it gets more inward.
+A simulated test already shows that it maintains a dynamic (roughly) equilibrium follow behavior for _one USV_.
+This is cool because it did so without knowing the USV's direction (USV's waypoint).

+*Level 2: Maintain Camera View via altitude:*

+Relies on: USV positions.

+Affects: Altitude (via z-coord in Waypoint actuator??)

+Use geometry to ensure that USVs are in camera view.
+The desirable FOV is more overhead.. 'rectangular' since it is a clearer picture than skewed for both human viewers and potential image processing applications, either onboard or post-processing.

+*Level 1: Anticipate direction:*

+Relies on: USV positions, USV target positions.

+Affects: Waypoint actuator, camera angle?

+UAV uses the 'overall' directions of USVs to make a smoother path that keeps USVs in view more.
+Have not worked out the details, but instead of going into centroid, can set a waypoint that is a ahead or behind, but is along a the vector.
+Could use camera geometry to be such that more of the empty space in front of USVs, rather than behind.

 ### Definitions

 TARGETS = the set of all target surface vehicles.